so-hyunn/Biohealth-AI-project/README.md

+# Comparative Analysis of Cancer-Specific Biomarkers with NetBio
+## Project Description
+This is our research project for AI for Bio-Health course, Dept of Life Sciences, POSTECH (2024.03 ~ 2024.
+05).
+The goal is to analyze comparatively for biomarkers associated with cancer-specific ICI responses with NetBio framework
++ 1) Identify cancer-specific biomarker by using NetBio framework
+  + NetBio code Implementation, modify for apply for other cancer types
++ 2) Check and Compare biological functions of each cancer-specific pathways
+  + Gene Ontology analysis
+  + Pathway Enrichment analysis

 # NetBio
 ## Description
 Source codes for generating results of "Network-based machine learning approach to predict immunotherapy response in cancer patients".